-GRADnet Employer Engagement Programme for Postgraduate Research Students (PGRs)
+GRADnet Employer Engagement Programme for Postgraduate Research Students (PGRs) and PDRAs

 Physics research students have highly developed problem-solving skills, strong analytical and mathematical skills, and fresh ideas which are hugely valuable to industry in a number of sectors.
 They have many options once they complete their degrees; research is one, but commonly more postgraduates take up roles in industry as soon as they complete their PhDs.
 (See our recent update ‘Where Do Physics PhD Graduates Go?’)